eBay/accessibility-ruleset-runner/examples/python/README.md

 cd accessibility-ruleset-runner/examples/python
 ```

+<b>Note:</b> If you are running examples from a forked repository, you might use slightly different commands than those given above.
+Also, if you have already downloaded the code, you do not need to run this step.

 ### Step 1: Install Package Dependencies

 To install the selenium dependency, run the following command from the examples/python directory: